-The Asthma and Allergy Foundation of America (AAFA) is offering 31 days of action for Asthma and Allergy Awareness Month 2022.
-See full list here.
+The Asthma and Allergy Foundation of America (AAFA) is offering 31 days of action for Asthma and Allergy Awareness Month 2023.
+See the full list here.
 Some highlights:

-May 8-14 Share the FAACTS!
+May 14-20 Share the FAACTS!
 Copy, paste and share one fact for each day of Food Allergy Awareness Week on social media.
-Find the images and sample social posts and tweets here.
-FAACT asks that you use the hashtag: #OurTealWayOfLife in addition to #foodallergyawareness.
+Find the images and sample social posts and tweets by scrolling down here.
+FAACT asks that you use hashtags like #FoodAllergyAwarenessWeek, #FAAW and #KnowtheFAACTS.

 From Red Sneakers For Oakley

-May 20 – The Red Sneakers for Oakley (RSFO) foundation holds it 5th Annual International Red Sneakers Day.
+May 20 – The Red Sneakers for Oakley (RSFO) foundation holds International Red Sneakers Day.
 Get out your red sneakers and help raise awareness of food allergies!

 Participating is easy:

 1. Take a photo of yourself in red sneakers/shoes, RSFO clothing, or anything red.

 2. Post your photo on social media.
 RSFO suggests a caption that accomplishes any of: promoting food allergy awareness with a food allergy fact, shares a personal experience, or explains Oakley’s story and the seriousness of food allergies.

 4. Tag @redsneakersforoakley on Facebook and Instagram or @oakley_red on Twitter.

 See RSFO’s guide to May 20 awareness-raising here.
 Plus, read our article, featuring Merrill Debbs and teen ambassadors who are making big strides for food allergy education.